jonbnewman/mobx-store-provider/docs/api/useProvider.md

 ### Basic example

-For single or root `store` use-cases, you can call `useProvider` without any options.
+For single or root `store` use-cases you can call `useProvider` without any options.

-A unique `identifier` will be supplied for you.

 ```javascript
 import React from "react";